 For previous NoMachine versions, please refer to: https://www.nomachine.com/AR11K00737.

-Pre-requisite is that the host machine is a physical computer and has a hardware-accelerated 3D card.
+- the host machine is a physical computer and has a hardware-accelerated 3D video card

 As first step, it's necessary to configure the X server on the system for giving VirtualGL access to the GPU.
 All users with a connection to the X server will be allowed to use the VirtualGL direct rendering.